-Google's new mission: reduce trolling through education
+Google's new mission: Reduce trolling through education

 Internet Citizens is part of Youtube's Creators for Change program, which promotes videos focused on tolerance and awareness.
 The UK classes were created in collaboration with UK Youth -- a national organization aimed at helping kids develop the skills they need for adulthood.

-In the classes, teens aged 13-18 will learn how to participate responsibly and safely in internet discussions, and how to use tools like comment flagging to deal with online hate speech.
+In the classes, teens ages 13 to 18 will learn how to participate responsibly and safely in internet discussions, and how to use tools like comment flagging to deal with online hate speech.

 The goal, as stated by one of the program's teachers in Google's blog post, is to make the internet "this amazing place where we can share, collaborate, understand and help each other."